Ethnic groups in Los Angeles: Louisiana Creoles

-Black Louisiana Creole people from Louisiana settled in Los Angeles.
+Black Louisiana Creole people settled in Los Angeles.

 Asian Americans

 According to the report "A Community Of Contrasts: Asian Americans, Native Hawaiians and Pacific Islanders in Los Angeles County" by the nonprofit group Asian Americans Advancing Justice - Los Angeles (formerly the Asian Pacific American Legal Center), Los Angeles County had 1,497,960 Asian Americans as of 2010.
 From 2000 to 2010 the Asian population in Los Angeles County increased by 20%.

 Within Los Angeles County, as of 2010 13 cities and places are majority Asian.
 As of that year, the City of Los Angeles had the highest numeric Asian population, with slightly fewer than 500,000.
 The city with the highest percentage of Asians was Monterey Park, which was 68% Asian.
 From 2000 to 2010 the city of Arcadia saw its Asian population increase by 38%, the largest such increase in the county.

 As of 2010, in the world, except for the respective home countries, Los Angeles County has the largest populations of Burmese, Cambodian, Chinese, Filipino, Indonesian, Korean, Sri Lankan, and Thai people.
 In Los Angeles County the largest Asian ethnic groups were the Chinese and the Filipinos.
 In the period 2000-2010 the percentage of Bangladeshi Americans increased by 122%.
 Indian Americans, Pakistani Americans, Sri Lankan Americans, and other South Asian ethnic groups had, according to the report and as paraphrased by Elson Trinidad of KCET, "high growth rates".

 As of 2010, of the Asian ethnic groups, 70% of Japanese Americans were born in the U.S., the highest such rate of the ethnic groups.
 19% of Japanese Americans were senior citizens, the highest such rate of the ethnic groups.
-From 2000-2010 the Japanese Americans increased by 1%, the lowest such rate of the ethnic groups.
+From 2000 to 2010 Japanese Americans increased by 1%, the lowest such rate.

 Bangladeshis

 More than 20,000 Bangladeshis live in the Los Angeles area.
-There is a Bangladesh community in Little Bangladesh.
+There is a Little Bangladesh.